Kalatco/smartShades/README.md

 # Smart Shades Agent

-A LangGraph-based intelligent agent for smart shades control and automation using Azure OpenAI and Hubitat Z-Wave integration.
+A LangChain-based intelligent agent for smart shades control and automation using Azure OpenAI and Hubitat Z-Wave integration.

 ## Overview

-This project implements an AI agent using LangGraph that can intelligently control Z-Wave smart shades through Hubitat using natural language commands.
+This project implements an AI agent using LangChain that can intelligently control Z-Wave smart shades through Hubitat using natural language commands.
 The agent integrates with Hubitat's Maker API for IoT device control and uses Azure OpenAI for intelligent command interpretation with solar intelligence features.

 ## Features